On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, data-driven control methods have received increasing attention due to their prominent advantage of deriving the control policies directly from raw data while bypassing the cumbersome system identification \cite{hou2013model,shang2019data,markovsky2021behavioral}.
-They have been applied in miscellaneous domains, such as smart buildings \cite{maddalena2020data}, automotive vehicles \cite{bhattacharyya2021fast}, and power systems \cite{schmitt2024data}.
-Among these methods, a mainstream is built upon the so-called behavioral systems theory \cite{willems1997introduction}, which is well-known later as Willems' fundamental lemma \cite{willems2005note}.
-Specifically, all admissible trajectories of a deterministic linear time-variant (LTI) system can be characterized by a single input-output sequence, provided that the input is persistently exciting.
-In this context, generic data-driven predictive control (DDPC) methods are derived based on the fundamental lemma, which can be viewed as a data-driven counterpart of Model Predictive Control (MPC) \cite{coulson2019data}.
-Specifically, the parametric output predictor based on the identified model in MPC is replaced by a set of data equations for output predictions, without the need for identification of model parameters \cite{markovsky2023data}.
+\IEEEPARstart{I}{n} recent years, data-driven control methods have received increasing attention for deriving the control policies directly from raw data while bypassing the cumbersome system identification \cite{shang2019data,markovsky2021behavioral}.
+Among these methods, a mainstream is built upon the well-known Willems' fundamental lemma \cite{willems2005note}, where all admissible trajectories of a deterministic linear time-invariant (LTI) system can be characterized by a single input-output sequence \cite{van2020willems}.
+This forms the foundation of the generic data-driven predictive control (DDPC) method, where a data-driven predictor based on a set of data equations is used for output predictions \cite{coulson2019data}.

 Note that the generic DDPC method is only applicable to deterministic LTI systems.
-In the presence of uncertainty, the fundamental lemma is no longer strictly valid, which leads to high variance in output predictions and compromised control performance \cite{yin2023maximum}.
+In the presence of uncertainty, the fundamental lemma is no longer strictly valid, compromising control performance \cite{yin2023maximum}.
 To attenuate the effect of uncertainty, several remedies based on generic DDPC have been proposed.
-In \cite{favoreel1999spc}, the minimum-norm solution to the data equations is adopted, which leads to the well-known Subspace Predictive Control (SPC) method.
-Another option is to incorporate regularization terms, such as $l_1$-norm \cite{coulson2019data} and $l_2$-norm \cite{berberich2021data}, into the generic DDPC formulation.
-In \cite{dorfler2023bridging}, a projection-based regularized DDPC (PBR-DDPC) method was proposed, where a multi-criterion formulation is constructed for a balance between minimizing control cost and fitting a subspace predictor.
-The PBR-DDPC method can be regarded as the convex relaxation of the conventional identification-based control scheme.
-In contrast to the norm-based regularizer, the projection-based regularizer is consistent and does not bias the optimal solution to the optimization problem.
-In \cite{wang2025data}, a novel innovation-based DDPC method was developed by characterizing the additive stochastic noise as innovation estimates.
+Adopting the minimum-norm solution to the data equations yields the well-known Subspace Predictive Control (SPC) method \cite{favoreel1999spc}.
+Alternatively, regularization terms such as the norm-based penalty \cite{coulson2019data,berberich2021data} or the projection-based regularizer \cite{dorfler2023bridging} have been introduced to balance control cost and prediction fitting.
+The innovation-based DDPC method has also been developed by characterizing the additive stochastic noise as innovation estimates \cite{wang2025data}.